Non-Volume Preserving-based Fusion to Group-Level Emotion Recognition on Crowd Videos: Experimental Results

 \subsection{Benchmarking the proposed NVPF on Group-level Emotion on Crowd Images}

 In this section, the group-level datasets from both EmotiW 2017 and 2018 challenges are used to benchmark the proposed NVPF fusion mechanism and compare against other recent works on group-level ER with different fusion strategies.
 EmotiW 2017 group-based ER sub-challenge contains 3,630 training, 2,068 validation, and 772 testing images.
 EmotiW 2018 group-based ER sub-challenge is an extension of the sub-challenge in EmotiW 2017 with 9,815 images for training, 4,346 images for validation, and 3,011 for testing, respectively.
-Meanwhile, EmotiW 2019 present a new sub-challenge, called group-level cohension, which aims at predict group cohesion labels, i.e. the tendency for a group to be united for a common goal or emotion.
-Since our paper mainly focus on group-level ER, we conduct our experiments on EmotiW 2017 and 2018.
-Although our proposed framework is applicable to group cohension prediction in EmotiW 2019, we leave it as our future work.
-In order to evaluate only the proposed NVPF component and compare agaist other fusion mechanisms, we have made the various experiments on EmoNet (Sec.\ref{sec:EmoNet}.) using different fusion strategies including: averaging score fusion, concatenating feature fusion and NVPF.
+Meanwhile, EmotiW 2019 present a new sub-challenge, called group-level cohesion, which aims at predict group cohesion labels, i.e. the tendency for a group to be united for a common goal or emotion.
+Since our paper mainly focuses on group-level ER, we conduct our experiments on EmotiW 2017 and 2018.
+Although our proposed framework is applicable to group cohesion prediction in EmotiW 2019, we leave it as our future work.
+To evaluate only the proposed NVPF component and compare it against other fusion mechanisms, we have made various experiments on EmoNet (Sec.\ref{sec:EmoNet}.) using different fusion strategies including averaging score fusion, concatenating feature fusion, and NVPF.
 We name (i) Fused EmoNetA (FeA) for the framework where EmoNet is used for facial expression extracting together score fusion level with averaging mechanism; (ii) Fused EmoNetB (FeB) for the framework where EmoNet is used for facial expression extracting together feature fusion level with concatenating mechanism; (iii) Fused EmoNetC (FeC) for the framework where EmoNet is used for facial expression extracting together feature fusion level with the proposed NVPF.
-The performance of three frameworks FeA, FeB, FeC are evaluate on EmotiW2018 challenge which is an extension of EmotiW2017 challenge.
-Overall/mean accuracy, per class accuracy, mean F1 and Unweighted Average Recall (UAR) are reported in this experiment.
-Table \ref{tab:emotiW2018_results} summarizes all the state-of-the-art approaches on the EmotiW2017 and EmotiW2018 challenges and the performance of our model EmoNet with different fusion scheme (FeA, FeB, FeC) on the EmotiW 2018.
-As we can see from Table \ref{tab:emotiW2018_results}, our model using EmoNet network to extract features and NVPF scheme to fuse those feature gives the best results among all other group-level ER approaches on the EmotiW2018.
+The performance of three frameworks FeA, FeB, FeC are evaluated on EmotiW2018 challenge which is an extension of EmotiW2017 challenge.
+Overall/mean accuracy, per class accuracy, mean F1, and Unweighted Average Recall (UAR) are reported in this experiment.
+Table \ref{tab:emotiW2018_results} summarizes all the state-of-the-art approaches on the EmotiW2017 and EmotiW2018 challenges and the performance of our model EmoNet with different fusion schemes (FeA, FeB, FeC) on the EmotiW 2018.
+As we can see from Table \ref{tab:emotiW2018_results}, our model using EmoNet network to extract features and NVPF scheme to fuse those features gives the best results among all other group-level ER approaches on the EmotiW2018.
 These results are also consistent with our ablation study on our GECV-GroupImg validation set for different types of fusion using features from our EmoNet model in Table \ref{tab:gecv_group_results}.